mircealungu/mircea/essays/devx-and-ai.md

 	- The new system is exactly the opposite.
 It does not give credit and unfortunately, it couldn't even if it wanted to.
 It thus, does not encourage people to contribute.

 ### 3. Risks making programmers more ignorant
 Code generation risks encourages a lack of understanding of the bigger context.
-It  lacks the rich conversations around the questions that are present on SO.
+It  lacks the rich conversations around the questions that are present on StackOverflow for example.
 These conversations around a question are sometimes even more informative than the actual answer.
 And the value of the conversations is that they identify and solve also the corner cases.
 The main answer solves the general problem, the comments often solve the rare exception.